-If your cat greets you with a yawn when they see you, it would be easy to take offense.
-After all, it’s hardly a ringing endorsement that suggests they consider you to be fun.
+If your cat greets you with a yawn when he sees you, it would be easy to take offense.
+After all, it’s hardly a ringing endorsement that suggests that he considers you to be fun.

 In truth, a cat’s yawn should be deemed a compliment.
-If your cat yawns in front of you, it means they’re comfortable and confident around you.
+If your cat yawns in front of you, it means that he’s comfortable and confident around you.

-A cat could also be announcing that they are sleepy.
-If a feline feels vulnerable, they would never take such a chance.
+A cat could also be announcing that he is feeling sleepy.
+If a feline feels vulnerable, he would never take such a risk.
 Yawning also floods a cat’s brain with oxygen.
-This means that they’ll become more alert, even if just for a short time.
+This means that he’ll become more alert, even if just for a short period of time.

-A cat that yawns upon your arrival is calm, and wants to spend time with you.
-They want to stay awake for just a little longer so they can enjoy your company.
+A cat that yawns upon your arrival is calm and wants to spend time with you.
+He wants to stay awake for a little longer so that he can enjoy your company.

 2/ Before and After Sleep

-Cats will also yawn immediately before going to sleep, and as soon as they wake up.
-If it looks like they’re yawning at you, it may just be a coincidence.
+Cats will also yawn immediately before going to sleep and as soon as he wakes up.
+If it looks like he’s yawning at you, it may just be a coincidence.

 Cats love to yawn and stretch when they first wake up.
 A yawn is a way of taking in a substantial amount of oxygen in one hit.

 That will perk your cat up in the aftermath of a nap.
-Felines can’t drink coffee, so they need more natural ways of waking themselves up.
+Felines can’t drink coffee, so they need other natural ways of waking themselves up.

 Similarly, a cat will yawn just before falling asleep.
 This may seem counter-productive, as we have just said that yawning wakes cat up.
 That may be your pet’s plan, though.

 Often, cats yawn to keep themselves awake a little longer.
 In addition, yawning can burn off excess energy.
 It may be your cat’s last action for a few hours before curling up for a doze.

-Yawning is a universal sign of boredom among humans.
+Yawning is a universal sign of tiredness and boredom among humans.
 The same also applies for felines.
-Your cat may yawn when they see you to announce that they lack mental stimulation.
+Your cat may yawn when he sees you to announce that he lacks mental stimulation.